directus-labs/guest-authoring/integrating-elasticsearch-indexing-and-directus/index.md

 ## Getting Elasticsearch Connection Details

 To connect to Elasticsearch the Cloud ID and API key credentials will be used.
-You can in Kibana of your Elastic Cloud deployment, click on **Setup guides** at the right of the header.
-On the navigated page, click on **Connect to the Elasticsearch API** card and you will see your Cloud ID.
+In your Elastic Cloud deployment, click on **Setup guides -> Connect to the Elasticsearch API** card and you will see your Cloud ID.

 ![A modal showing the Elasticsearch endpoint and Cloud ID which has been obscured](elastic-cloud-id.png)